 Technology - Technologies (Digital and Design) form an integral part of the curriculum and classroom instruction.
-Students have access to digital cameras, printers, scanners, multimedia projector, TV's, desktop computers, K - 5 iPads and Year 6 laptop computers.
+Students have access to digital cameras, printers, scanners, multimedia projector, interactive whiteboards, desktop computers, K - 5 iPads and Year 6 laptop computers.

-• The school is networked with up to 100 computers; each classroom has a desktop computer, a printer and a TV.

-- All students have access to the internet within prescribed guidelines ensuring access to illegal and/or inappropriate sites are denied. - Staff has access to the "Notebooks for Teachers" (NFT) program.
+- The school is networked with up to 100 computers; each classroom has two desktop computers, a printer and an interactive whiteboard. - All students have access to the internet within prescribed guidelines ensuring access to illegal and/or inappropriate sites are denied. - Staff has access to the "Notebooks for Teachers" (NFT) program.
 The NFT program supports teachers in their own professional tasks including lesson planning, work sheet design, reporting and assessment.